In this next DIY miniatures tutorial, I will try to explain how to make miniature windows or miniature doors.

 – a slat of 4 mm thick, 1 mm wide, and a total length of 23 cm to make the inner frame.

-PS. the thickness of the 4mm slats can be smaller, but be aware that it gets very fragile and it could easily break.
+PS.
+The thickness of the 4mm slats can be smaller, but be aware that it gets very fragile and it could easily break.

 – a table saw or if you use balsa wood, a crafting knife would be fine.